 Oh--and if you're a blogger, there's a blog hop at the end of this post where you can share your posts on breastfeeding.

 26. Breastmilk is a great pink eye remedy.
 Really!
 (Source)

 27. Breastmilk is a great remedy for ear infections.
 Again--really!
-Ditch the antibiotics and use nature's antibiotic!
+Ditch the antibiotics and use nature's antibiotics!
 (Source)

 28. Breastmilk is thought to prevent autism (See Japanese study cited here)

-30. Breastmilk protect infants from infections since breastmilk contains antibodies against pathogens in the baby's surroundings.
+30. Breastmilk protects infants from infections since breastmilk contains antibodies against pathogens in the baby's surroundings.
 (Source)

 31. UNICEF and WHO (The World Health Organization) recommend breastfeeding to age two and beyond (Source) The UNICEF statement is really fascinating.

-32. Formula is not an acceptable substitute for breastmilk - Breastmilk is more than food--it is a combination of anti-bodies, enzymes, long chain fatty acids and hormones, many of which cannot be included in formula.
+32. Formula is not an acceptable substitute for breastmilk - Breastmilk is more than food--it is a combination of antibodies, enzymes, long-chain fatty acids and hormones, many of which cannot be included in the formula.
 (Source)